polkadot-developers/polkadot-docs/infrastructure/validators/rewards-payout.md

 - Producing a referenced uncle block

 !!!note
-    An uncle block is a Relay Chain block that is valid in every regard, but which failed to become canonical.
+    An uncle block is a relay chain block that is valid in every regard but has failed to become canonical.
 This can happen when two or more validators are block producers in a single slot, and the block produced by one validator reaches the next block producer before the others.
-We call the lagging blocks uncle blocks.
+The lagging blocks are called uncle blocks.

 Payments occur at the end of every era.

-Era points create a probabilistic component for staking rewards.

-If the mean of staking rewards is the average rewards per era, then the variance is the variability from the average staking rewards.
-The exact DOT value of each era point is not known in advance since it depends on the total number of points earned by all validators in a given era.
-This is designed this way so that the total payout per era depends on Polkadot's [inflation model](), and not on the number of payable actions (for example, authoring a new block) executed.
-For more information, read this StackExchange post about [reward calculations](https://substrate.stackexchange.com/questions/5353/how-are-rewards-in-dot-calculated-from-the-era-points-earned-by-validators-in-po).

-With parachains now on Polkadot, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains each epoch, and those para-validators can generate more era points as a result.
-Para-validators are rewarded 20 era points each for each parachain block that they validate.

-In this case, analyzing the expected value of staking rewards will paint a better picture as the weight of era points of validators and para-validators in the reward average are taken into consideration.

-!!!note "High-level breakdown of reward variance"
+## Reward Variance

+Rewards in Polkadot and Kusama staking systems can fluctuate due to differences in era points earned by para-validators and non-para-validators.
+Para-validators generally contribute more to the overall reward distribution due to their role in validating parachain blocks, thus influencing the variance in staking rewards.

+To illustrate this relationship:

+- Para-validator era points tend to have a higher impact on the expected value of staking rewards compared to non-para-validator points
+- The variance in staking rewards increases as the total number of validators grows relative to the number of para-validators
+- In simpler terms, when more validators are added to the active set without increasing the para-validator pool, the disparity in rewards between validators becomes more pronounced

+However, despite this increased variance, rewards tend to even out over time due to the continuous rotation of para-validators across eras.
+The network's design ensures that over multiple eras, each validator has an equal opportunity to participate in para-validation, eventually leading to a balanced distribution of rewards.

+??? function "Probability in Staking Rewards"

     This should only serve as a high-level overview of the probabilistic nature for staking rewards.